 The second type of writeback happens when data is shared between two caches.
 Suppose that Cache X wants to get permission to read/write a cache line (first template in Section II).
 Then, Cache Y must be probed and if it has a dirty copy of the same cache line, it responds with a ProbeAckData message over Channel C. Upon receiving ProbeAckData, the coherence manager writes the dirty cache line to the backing memory.
-As we observe, the event that triggers a writeback for both types of writebacks is a cache miss.
-Therefore, controlling the rate of the cache misses at a certain bandwidth budget, as we do in access regulation, limits the rate of the writeback issuance at the same bandwidth budget.
+As we observe, the event that triggers a writeback in both cases is a cache miss.
+Therefore, controlling the rate of the cache misses, as we do in our baseline configuration, results in regulating the rate of the writeback issuance.

-From the explanation above, we can conclude that to regulate the writebacks at a bandwidth budget lower than the access regulation bandwidth budget, we need to count and throttle ReleaseData and ProbeAckData messages sent to the shared memory system.
-Counting these messages is not complicated, however, unlike what we did to regulate the cache misses by throttling Channel A, we cannot simply throttle Channel C to regulate the writebacks.
+From the explanation above, we can conclude that to regulate the writebacks at a threshold lower than the cache miss regulation threshold, we need to count and throttle ReleaseData and ProbeAckData messages sent to the shared memory system.
+Counting these messages is not complicated.
+However, unlike what we did for regulating the cache misses by throttling Channel A, we cannot simply throttle Channel C to regulate the writebacks.
 As we explained for the first template in Section II, Cache Y must send a ProbeAck message before the coherence manager can respond to Cache X with the permission/data.
 If we delay the ProbeAck message by throttling Channel C of Cache Y, the response to the request of Cache X is delayed too.
-This essentially causes undesired interference between cores assigned to different domains.
+This essentially causes undesired interference between cores which are assigned to different domains.
 We refer to this as inter-domain interference.
 Note that Cache Y must respond with a ProbeAck even if it does not own a permission on the cache line.

 The key takeaway from the above is that to regulate writebacks, we need to find a way to throttle ReleaseData and ProbeAckData messages without inhibiting ProbeAck messages.
 Figure 7 shows how this can be done by slightly modifying the data cache and sending a signal from BRU to throttle the desired messages.
 In the data cache, WB unit is responsible for sending ReleaseData and ProbeAckData messages and Prober issues the ProbeAck messages.
 We have inserted a logic-similar to the one in Figure 6-at the output of the WB unit that throttles writeback messages when WB throttle_i is high.
 Note that there is a WB throttle signal for each core.
 That means BRU can throttle writebacks for each core independently.
-We kept the modifications to the data cache as minimum as possible and only modified 5 lines of code in the data cache module.
+We kept the modifications to the data cache as minimum as possible and we have only modified 5 lines of code in the data cache module.

 Algorithm 2 shows the pseudo-code which extends Algorithm 1 to support writeback regulation.
-These algorithms are very similar, except that in Algorithm 2, the decision to drive $WB_throttle(i)$ is made by comparing WritebackCounters and MaximumWritebacks.
-Moreover, WritebackCounters is incremented whenever a ReleaseData or a ProbeAckData message is transferred over Channel C.
+These algorithms are very similar, except that in Algorithm 2, the decision to drive WB throttle_i is made by comparing Write Access Counter (WAC) and Maximum Write Access Register (MWAR).
+Moreover, WAC is incremented whenever a ReleaseData or a ProbeAckData message is transferred over Channel C.

 Sharing the dirty cache lines.
-Although we avoid throttling ProbeAck, it is still possible to incur inter-domain interference
+Although we avoid throttling ProbeAck, it is still possible to incur inter-domain interference by throttling ProbeAckData.
+The mechanism that results in inter-domain interference is similar for both ProbeAckData and ProbeAck, however, ProbeAckData is only issued when a dirty cache line is accessed by a remote cache.
+Often times,